I graduated from college with ~$35,000 in student loans.

 A few of the stories I’ve heard involved folks being put on plans they shouldn’t have been on.
 It’s hard to give financial guidance and even harder when you don’t have a complete picture.
 Do not trust the FedLoan customer service reps if they give you advice or steer you in a certain direction – they’re not necessarily qualified to give that advice.
 They’re not being purposely deceptive and they’re not trying to trick you, they can’t possibly know the full picture.

 Did you have an experience with Fedloan that you wanted to share?
-I'd love to hear it and others would too!
+Are they like this laundry list of nightmares and student loan problems?
+I’d love to hear it and others would too!